 Thesis

 In the evolving world of software development, product velocity has transformed from a desirable trait to a fundamental requirement for engineering organizations.
-Starting in 2001, the dominant approach to software development was dubbed the Age of Agile while some influential technical leaders authored a Manifesto for Agile Software Development.
+Starting in 2001, the dominant approach to software development was dubbed the Age of Agile; influential technical leaders authored a Manifesto for Agile Software Development.
 This new wave of thought marked a significant shift in development for organizations that adopted agile practices driven by a focus on challenging traditional management assumptions of the 20th century.
 The Agile Manifesto introduced four core principles:

 “Individuals and interactions over processes and tools, Working software over comprehensive documentation, Customer collaboration over contract negotiation, Responding to change over following a plan”